oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 7.1.17 Requirement 17: ROLIE category document

 The use and therefore the existence of ROLIE category document is optional.
 If it is used, each ROLIE category document MUST be a JSON file that conforms with [RFC8322].
-ROLIE categories SHOULD be used for to further dissects CSAF documents by one or more of the following criteria:
+ROLIE categories SHOULD be used for to further dissect CSAF documents by one or more of the following criteria:

 * document category
 * document language